sysdiglabs/terraform-aws-secure-for-cloud/modules/services/cloud-bench/README.md

 - The required provisioning on Sysdig Backend to use the `ExternalId`-basedIAM Role with an AssumeRole.
 - An `aws_foundations_bench-1.3.0` benchmak task schedule on a random hour of the day `rand rand * * *`

+This module will be deployed as a StackSet and it will take into account newly member accounts added to the Organization.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements